laixintao/iredis/iredis/data/commands/eval.md

 * Lua boolean true -> Redis integer reply with value of 1.

-**RESP3 mode conversion rules**: note that the Lua engine can work in RESP3 mode using the new Redis 6 protocol.
-In this case there are additional conversion rules, and certain conversions are also modified compared to the RESP2 mode.
-Please refer to the RESP3 section of this document for more information.

-Also there are two important rules to note:
+Lastly, there are three important rules to note:

 * Lua has a single numerical type, Lua numbers.
 There is no distinction between integers and floats.
 So we always convert Lua numbers into integer replies, removing the decimal part of the number if any. **If you want to return a float from Lua you should return it as a string**, exactly like Redis itself does (see for instance the `ZSCORE` command).
 * There is [no simple way to have nils inside Lua arrays](http://www.lua.org/pil/19.1.html), this is a result of Lua table semantics, so when Redis converts a Lua array into Redis protocol the conversion is stopped if a nil is encountered.
+* When a Lua table contains keys (and their values), the converted Redis reply will **not** include them.

+**RESP3 mode conversion rules**: note that the Lua engine can work in RESP3 mode using the new Redis 6 protocol.
+In this case there are additional conversion rules, and certain conversions are also modified compared to the RESP2 mode.
+Please refer to the RESP3 section of this document for more information.

 Here are a few conversion examples: